-The RUMC Task Group has been working to plan, write protocols and now we are pleased and excited to announce our plans for reopening Ridgewood UMC for indoor worship.
-The first service will be on Sunday, October 4th at 10:00am.
-For the present, this service will be video-taped and viewable after the service for those who choose to worship virtually as we have been doing.
+The RUMC Task Group has worked hard to plan and write protocols for reopening Ridgewood UMC for indoor worship.
 Bishop Tracy Malone reminds us in her latest EOC communication that the church building falls under Gov. DeWines’s latest statewide mask mandate for people of all ages, 10 and over.
 This order is in effect for indoor services, Bible studies and small group gatherings and the Church is not exempt.

 The safety of all those involved in worship is of the utmost importance, so there will be guidelines that are important to follow by all.
 We ask that if you are not feeling well, have a fever or cough, you will stay home.
 Although we are all anxious to return to worship, we ask that you thoughtfully and prayerfully consider whether coming to church is the best decision.
 As we have heard quite often, if you are 60 or over, have an underlying health condition such as diabetes, hypertension, ongoing cancer treatment, or something that affects your immune system, you may want to continue to worship virtually.

 Thank you all for your cooperation in making this a safe endeavor.
 We look forward to worshipping with you again in the safest possible way!

 Here is what to expect when returning for in-person services:

 1. Wearing a face mask is required.
 If you arrive and don’t have one, we will provide one.

 2. You will need to call the church to make a reservation to attend indoor service (440-885-1360).
 We can safely seat 50 people, so the service will be closed when we reach that amount.

 3. The parking lot door will be open at 9:45 am for entry into the building.